-If, on the other hand, you keep getting injured, or have reached a running plateau, it could be time to try a different style of running and trying different approaches in warm ups and cool downs or as drills can help to strengthen the parts you didn’t know were weak, without compromising your natural gait.
+If, on the other hand, you keep getting injured or feel like you have reached a running plateau, it could be time to try a different style of running.
+Experimenting with different approaches in warm-ups and cool-downs or as drills can help to strengthen muscles you didn’t know were weak, without compromising your natural gait.

-If you do decide to try a new style, go gently and build slowly.
+If you do decide to try a new style, be gentle and build slowly.
 For example, try 10 to 15 times 50m intervals on grass as part of a warm up or cool down.
 Below are four of the best established running styles.

 The pose method of running was developed by Dr Nicholas Romanov and first practiced in the Soviet Union in the 1970s.
 In common with barefoot running it focuses on forefoot running as a technique and uses gravity as the primary force for movement instead of muscular energy.

 According to Dr Romanov all elite runners naturally run this way.
 It takes practice to learn the pose technique and its main characteristics are: an S-like body position with slightly bent knees; a forward lean from the ankles to employ gravity and work with it not against it; pulling or lifting feet up under the hip not behind the buttocks; and the ball of foot landing under your body (your GCM – General Centre of Mass).

 Chi, means energy or life source and comes from Chinese principles and lifestyles.
 Chi running is based on the on the same mindful principles and orientation as Yoga, Pilates, and T'ai Chi.
 The cornerstones of Chi Running are postural alignment and relaxation.